 How to Work from Home Like a Pro

-It’s not hard to grasp the appeal of working from home: zero commute, no need to dress up, and fewer distractions from coworkers.
+If you’ve just taken the first step to starting up your own business, then you’re likely going to be spending a lot of days and nights in your spare bedroom or garage ‘office’ pouring over the details of your blossoming brand, so get used to the working from home lifestyle.
+It has a lot going for it: zero commute, no need to dress up and fewer distractions from colleagues.
 Working from home can result in a major productivity boost, but it also comes with its own set of challenges — at least for the inexperienced.
-Here’s how to do it like a pro.
+Here’s how to do it successfully.

 Make a schedule.